 To gradually eliminate the unreasonable gap between electricity users, the commander of the industry and trade sector said that this draft will adjust the price framework for production, business and daily life to be closer.

-"Some manufacturing sectors will be adjusted to match the price list in the service and household sectors to ensure no cross-subsidy among electricity users," Minister Dien shared.
+"Some manufacturing sectors will be adjusted to match the price list in the service sector as well as in daily life to ensure no cross-subsidy among electricity users," Minister Dien shared.

 Regarding the issue of VAT on electricity bills, the Minister of Industry and Trade said that this is a regulation of the Tax Law, applied to all goods in transactions.
 Whether this tax can be removed from electricity bills or not requires a clearer answer from the Ministry of Finance.